feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 </script>
 ```

-### Options
+Let's review each of the numbered comments, above:

+1. Get a reference to the model class.
+With the Vue Composition API, there's no `this` object.
+It has been replaced by the context object.
+So, only when using the composition API, the `$FeathersVuex` object is found at `context.root.$FeathersVuex`
+2. Create a computed property for the params.
+Return an object with a `query` object.

+### Detour: Reading  a TypeScript interface

-Let's look at the `UseFindOptions` TypeScript interface to see what else we can pass in the options.
-If this is your first time, let's do a quick primer for the below interface as an alternative to reading the [TypeScript interface docs](https://www.typescriptlang.org/docs/handbook/interfaces.html):
+The next few sections show various TypeScript interfaces, which are basically shorthand descriptions of the types of data that make up a variable.
+If this is your first time, here's a quick primer as an alternative to reading the [TypeScript interface docs](https://www.typescriptlang.org/docs/handbook/interfaces.html):

-- `UseFindOptions` is the name of the interface, similar to naming any other variable.
+- In the below exampe, `UseFindOptions` is the name of the interface, similar to naming any other variable.
+When using TypeScript, you can import and pass them around like variables.
-- Each line of the interface documents a property.
+- Each line of the interface describes a property.
-- The string before the `:` is the name of the property.
+- The part before the `:` is the name of the property.
-- Everything after the `:` describes what type of variable it is.
+- The part after the `:` describes what type of variable it can be.
 - You can look at any `|` after the `:` as a conditional "or"
+- Any property followed by a `?` is optional.
 - Any property not followed by a `?` is required.

-- Any property followed by a `?` is optional.
+### Options

+Since we learned in the previous section how to read a TypeScript interface, let's look at the TypeScript definition for the `UseFindOptions`.

 ```ts
 interface UseFindOptions {